ngordon17/Elevator/README.md

 See other README for implementation details.

+See Elevator.log for program elevator simulation output.